-Since his sudden passing, fans have speculated whether Bob Saget’s cause of death may have been a heart attack.
-Saget’s father Benjamin Saget died on Jan.
-30, 2007, after complications from congestive heart failure, according to the Los Angeles Times.
-While heart disease can sometimes run in the family, it’s unclear at this time if Saget’s death was officially caused by sudden cardiac arrest.
+Since his sudden passing, fans speculated whether Bob Saget’s cause of death was due to a heart attack.
+Saget’s father Benjamin Saget died on January 30, 2007, after complications from congestive heart failure, according to the Los Angeles Times.
+While heart disease can sometimes run in the family, we now know that this wasn’t Bob Saget’s cause of death after all.

 After news broke of his death, additional details about Saget’s final moments were shared with People.
 According to a source who spoke to the site on January 10, 2022, Saget was found dead in his hotel room by hotel housekeeping staff after he missed his expected checkout time.
 The insider noted that an hour had passed after the actor was supposed to check out at 3 p.m. when housekeeping went to his room and found him unresponsive in his bed.
 The source went on to add that the room was neat and had no signs of trauma.
 Saget’s bags were already packed by the door, per the source.
 When they found him unresponsive in bed, the housekeeping manager attempted to perform CPR after calling 911.
 Paramedics pronounced him dead on the scene once they arrived.

 According to authorities who spoke to TMZ, the comedian was reportedly lying face-up on the bed, with his left arm across his chest and his right arm lying beside him when he was found.
-The outlet reported at the time that the hand across his chest may point to Bob Saget’s cause of death being a heart attack, but this is still pending further investigation.
+The outlet reported at the time that the hand across his chest may point to Bob Saget’s cause of death being a heart attack, but as we know, this was only speculation.

 In his final days, Saget reportedly kept things “low-key” while staying at the Ritz Carlton hotel in Orlando, according to a separate hotel source who spoke to People.
 He was a “low-key, unassuming guest who was more than happy to take selfies with whoever asked in the lobby,” the source noted.
 “He checked in on Friday morning and used his real name.
 Everyone recognized him immediately, but he didn’t make any fanfare about it,” says the source.